How to Become a Pediatrician: A Step-by-Step Guide For Your Medical Career

 Some pediatricians may also complete a fellowship after a pediatric residency to specialize in a specific area of pediatric medicine.
 Pediatric fellowships usually last between one to three years and equip pediatricians with specialized knowledge of pediatric medicine to enhance career opportunities and earning potential.

-What is the Job Outlook and Salary for Pediatricians?
+What Is the Job Outlook and Salary for Pediatricians?

 Pediatrics is a popular medical specialty due to the high demand for pediatricians.
 With children requiring constant healthcare, a career as a pediatrician ensures job stability in most locations.
-The U.S. Bureau of Labor Statistics projects 2.1% employment growth for pediatricians between 2023 and 2033.
+The U.S. Bureau of Labor Statistics projects 2.1% employment growth for pediatricians in the United States between 2023 and 2033.

 Pediatricians can significantly increase their earning potential by training to become specialists in a pediatric subspecialty, like pediatric surgery or pediatric cardiology.
+For example, a pediatric cardiologist in the U.S. has an average annual salary of $312,300 USD, according to salary.com (May 2026).

 Now that you know how to become a pediatrician, it’s time to find an accredited medical school to help you achieve your goals.

-Completing an MD degree is an essential step to becoming a certified pediatrician.
+Earning an MD degree is an essential step to becoming a certified pediatrician.
 SMUSOM’s rigorous curriculum integrates basic and clinical science to provide students with an in-depth understanding of the human body in health and disease.
 The MD program offers foundational medical knowledge and practical skills to prepare medical students for successful careers as pediatricians.

-To learn more about our supportive learning environment, check out this video testimonial from an SMUSOM alumna and currently practicing physician:
+To learn more about our supportive learning environment, check out this video testimonial from an SMUSOM alumna and currently practicing resident physician:

 FAQs About Pediatrics